ClemLasne/PanorpaX/README.md

 # PanorpaX
-Supplementary Code for **The scorpionfly (Panorpa cognata) genome highlights conserved and derived 2 features of the peculiar dipteran X chromosome.**
+Supplementary Code for our manuscript: **The scorpionfly *(Panorpa cognata)* genome highlights conserved and derived 2 features of the peculiar dipteran X chromosome.**

 This repository includes all the scripts and commands used in the analysis for ...
 If anything is missing or not clear, please do not hesitate to reach out to us, and we will do our best to fix the issue or provide more details.